-Our Student Attitude to School survey shows an improvement in many of the measures and overall the results of the survey remain positive.
-High Expectations for Success (91%), Sense of Inclusion (88%), Managing Bullying (78%), Sense of Confidence (75%), Emotional Awareness and Regulation (72%) and Self-Regulation and Goal Setting (82%) are all pleasing results and show an improvement from previous years.
+Our Student Attitude to School survey results remain consistent in many of the measures and overall the results of the survey remain positive.
+High Expectations for Success (97%), Sense of Inclusion

+(89%), Community Connections (81%) and Self-Regulation and Goal Setting (82%) are all pleasing results and show an improvement from previous years.

 Our parents were offered the opportunity to participate in the Parent Opinion Survey.
 The results from this survey were very positive with all areas receiving a greater percentage of endorsement than similar, network and state school averages.
-Most pleasing were High Expectations for Success (90%), Promoting Positive Behaviour (93%), Confidence and Resiliency Skills (90%) and General School Satisfaction (94%).
+Most pleasing were High Expectations for Success (95%), Promoting Positive Behaviour (93%), Respect for Diversity (92%), School Pride and Confidence (92%) and General School Satisfaction (89%).